How I wound up in a tent in the high desert of SW New Mexico plotting to take down the two-party system.

 On Day Four, several of us stayed up till sunrise where I led a Burning Man style outing to my tent platform.
 It was a shining moment of selling a vision,, delegating, prepping goodies, sharing wisdom, and taking photos.
 The day after the retreat ended, Eamon Armstrong and I recorded a podcast.
 I was proud of the experience we created.
 It felt like summer was finally beginning.
 Like Azure had finally arrived.
 A big sigh of relief.
 We had built the community we had imagined months before.
 I’ll never forget those moments of singing Benjamin’s songs together in the hall.

-The closing ceremony of the retreat was overshadowed by a sort of ego death for Christopher, who had spent the final four days in a dry fast in a ravine on the edge of the property.
-A combination of experiences led him to let go of attachment to running for president and having any influence over the direction of One Nation moving forward, even going so far as to be willing to let go of the project all together.
+The closing ceremony of the retreat was marked by a sort of ego death for Christopher, who had spent the final four days in a dry fast in a ravine on the edge of the property.
+A combination of experiences led him to let go of workaholism.
 That he was done trying to do in one year what we could do in four.
 That returning to putting quality of life at the center of everything was all that mattered.
-That he was ready to shed deeper layers of patriarchy.

-Even at this time, I was still holding the possibility that something unexpected was going to happen in November.
+Although Christopher had decided not to activate his campaign, and August became a sort of hospice phase for One Nation, I was still holding the possibility that something unexpected was going to happen in November.
 That something related to what we were doing, or with a similar energy, might “win.”
-We were heaving backchannel conversations with candidates who had dropped out of the race.
-We had been introduced to Brock Pierce (hippie king of crypto) and Brittany Kaiser (Cambridge Analytica whistleblower), with whom we would eventually team up together to start the Independent National Union.
+We were heaving backchannel conversations with high profile candidates who had dropped out of the race.
+We had been spending time with Brock Pierce and Brittany Kaiser (Cambridge Analytica whistleblower), with whom the One Nation team would eventually join forces with to birth an Independent National Convention and the Independent National Union, which is where the defunct One Nation energy now lives and is going strong today.
 As these positive developments poured in, I felt excited that it was all happening, some pride in playing a part, and sadness that I had not played a bigger part.

 I never made it back.